coatless-quarto/r-shinylive-demo/README.md

   - shinylive
 ```

-**Step 5:** Place your Shiny application code within your Quarto file (`.qmd`) as shown in the following example:

-You can insert the code for a Shiny application in a code block marked with `{shinylive-r}`.
+**Step 5:** You can insert the code for a Shiny application in a code block marked with `{shinylive-r}`.
 Below is a skeletal example of how your code block might look:

 ````md
 ---